microsoftgraph/microsoft-graph-docs/concepts/generatecertificate.md

 > + The self-signed certificates that you generate are supported for use for both client and server authentication.

-## Option 1: Generate and export your public certificate without a private key
+## Option 1:  Create and export your public certificate without a private key

 In an elevated PowerShell prompt, run the following command and leave the PowerShell console session open.
 In the following command, replace `{certificateName}` with name you wish to give your certificate.